Glen-Ochieng/My-SAS-course-for-data-analysts./README.md

 %sgdesign;

 After you have set your desired applications, go to the View tab to see the code associated with your graph and paste into SAS.

+HOWEVER, BIG DOWN SIDE THIS DOESN'T WORK IN SAS STUDIO 😩